 Overall, the interface is extremely user-friendly and intuitive.
 The options on the Spot are laid out in easy-to-use drop-down menus and submenus.

-The difference between the Spot and other smart speakers on the market, like Google Home, is the screen.
 While the Spot’s screen is tiny, it’s still a great feature.
 If you like to both listen and view recipe instructions in the kitchen, for example, the screen is handy.
-Flash briefings for both the Show and the Spot are delivered through a combination of Alexa reading text, and a Reuters video featuring the news of the day (the Alexa app lets you customize your briefing).
+Flash briefings for both the Show and the Spot are delivered through a combination of Alexa reading text and a Reuters video featuring the news of the day (the Alexa app lets you customize your briefing).

 Depending on which Alexa skills you add to your device, you can watch recipe videos, local news broadcasts, or even TV shows.
-Don’t count on being able to watch YouTube videos, though, until the feud between Google and Amazon is worked out.
+Don’t count on being able to watch YouTube videos, though, until the feud between Google and Amazon is resolved.

 Like all Echo devices, you can sync various streaming music and video services with Alexa.
 Be warned, though, that while the Spot’s screen is clear, it’s also tiny.
 Watching Manchester by the Sea was like viewing on a large smart watch.
 We don’t envision that many will be interested in using the Spot for movie-watching.

-As for sound, the Spot has a bigger speaker (1.4 inches) than the Echo Dot (.6 inches) and there’s definitely a richer sound that comes through the Spot when compared to its older sister.
-Still, don’t expect great audio like you might with the Sonos1 Alexa-enabled speaker.
+As for sound, the Spot has a 1.4 inch speaker.
+Still, don’t expect great audio like you might with the Sonos One Alexa-enabled speaker.
 The device also features a 3.5 mm stereo audio output to use with external speakers if you need more bass.

 Dropping in on your neighbors